nick-brown/ruby-interview-questions/README.md

 Q: If more than one version of a Gem is installed, which version will be used?
 A: The Gem with the highest version number.

-Q: How might you alter the default version of a Gem that will be used?
-A: Using `Kernel#gem`.

 Security
 -------------------------------------------------------------------------------